Welcome to Reservoir Road Surgery

 From 1st October 2020 you must telephone the surgery to speak to a receptionist

 We will then arrange the best care for you depending on your need.
 This will likely be a phone call or video call.
+If a doctor or nurse feels you need to be seen face to face in the surgery a mutual time will be arranged.

 The window will be open between 2.45pm and 3.45pm each day for anything that the clinician has asked you to collect or drop off ONLY.